Blog Customer Feedback14 Types of Customer Feedback: Direct, Indirect & Inferred

 So, acknowledge the feedback publicly, be it positive or negative.
 If necessary, contact customers directly to understand the problem in depth.
 Avoid getting defensive, own up to your mistakes, and offer prompt resolution.
 Once you address the issue, update the customer about the improvement.

-Product ratings are another significant part of types of customer feedback as they measure user satisfaction at a glimpse.
+Product ratings are another significant type of customer feedback as they measure user satisfaction at a glance.
 While they don’t offer context for the rating, product ratings are easier to submit and encourage maximum submissions.

 Average product rating is a useful indicator of your product’s performance.
 Like customer reviews, positive ratings add credibility and elevate public perception of your business as well.